 Consultant, researcher, and leader in Xalapa, Mexico

-After lecturing about sustainable development at the Universidad Iberoamericana in Puebla, Mexico I started free-lancing.
-Before this I have worked on the ground for about 10 years in Mexico, another 10 years globally at WWF (forests and agriculture; market transition and nature protection), followed by over a year of research and consultancy (CE Delft, international biofeedstocks).
+Currently I am living in Xalapa, Veracruz, Mexico and I am looking for new opportunities for sharing through teaching and consultancies.
+Before working at the Universidad Iberoamericana I worked on the ground for about 10 years in Mexico, and before that, another 10 years globally at WWF (forests and agriculture; market transition and nature protection), followed by over a year of research and consultancy (CE Delft, international biofeedstocks).
 This brought me to start a PhD at Wageningen University (which I stopped after a year of research out of lack of funding).
 Topic: Inclusive technological innovation with a case study on algea production as an example of a multi-purpose technology (energy, protein and water purification) that can be differently designed according to its technological and / or social objectives.
 The implications of the scale of production and network functioning are the key elements of research, closely linked to leadership styles.